-- 1. The following course:
+The following course: CMSE 899 Master

-CMSE 899 Master's Thesis Research.
-4 to 8

-- Successful completion and defense of a thesis based on original research on a problem in computational and/or data science.
+search on a problem in computational and/or data science.
 The thesis research will culminate in a written thesis to be submitted to, and accepted by, a guidance committee.
 An oral examination of the student's work may be required.